-Atrium Health Navicent and Mercer University School of Medicine Welcome Kurobe City Hospital Delegation in Sister City Medical Exchange
+Atrium Health Navicent and Mercer University School of Medicine Welcome Kurobe City Hospital Delegation for 20th Year

-Atrium Health Navicent and the Mercer University School of Medicine are hosting visitors this fall from Kurobe City Hospital for the 19th year of a unique medical exchange rooted in a 46-year sister city partnership between Macon-Bibb County and Kurobe, Japan.
+Atrium Health Navicent and the Mercer University School of Medicine are hosting visitors this fall from Kurobe City Hospital for the 20th year of a unique medical exchange rooted in a 47-year sister city partnership between Macon-Bibb County and Kurobe, Japan.

-Beginning with an initial visit Oct.
-2 through Oct.
-7, and lasting through December, medical residents will rotate through Macon, spending three to four weeks each visiting to experience the innerworkings of the American health care system.
+Medical residents rotate through Macon, spending three to four weeks each, visiting to experience the innerworkings of the American health care system.

-To date, 88 medical residents, 14 nurses and five health care providers from Kurobe have visited Macon-Bibb County, and 49 physicians and 22 nurses from Macon-Bibb County have visited Kurobe.
+To date, 97 medical residents, 16 nurses and six health care providers from Kurobe have visited Macon-Bibb County, and 56 physicians and 24 nurses from Macon-Bibb County have visited Kurobe.

 About Kurobe City Hospital

-Since its opening in 1949, Kurobe City Hospital, the main hospital in the Niikawa Medical Care District and in collaboration with other medical, health and welfare institutions, has aimed to strengthen its capabilities to treat five diseases (cancer, stroke, acute myocardial infarction, diabetes, and mental illness) and has sought to strengthen five departments (emergency medical care, disaster medical care, medical care in remote rural areas, perinatal medical care, pediatric medical care).
+Since its opening in 1948, Kurobe City Hospital, the main hospital in the Niikawa Medical Care Center and in collaboration with other medical, health and welfare institutions, has aimed to strengthen its capabilities to treat six medical conditions (cancer, stroke, acute myocardial infarction, diabetes, mental illness, and infectious diseases) and has sought to strengthen five departments (emergency medical care, disaster medical care, medical care in remote rural areas, perinatal medical care, pediatric medical care).
 The motto of the hospital is “Daily Contemplation,” defined as thoughtful medical care for patients backed up by medical research and ingenuity.
+The hospital’s mission is "to maintain quality, trust, and provide reassurance in delivering medical care".

 About Atrium Health Navicent